Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Introduction

-{\bf 2.} Most of our results will be rigorously developed in the signal plus noise model with independent and identically distributed (iid) normal errors, which has also been used by other authors in this area to showcase their research, e.g. \cite{fryzlewicz2014wild}, \cite{niu2012screening}, and \cite{zhang2007modified}, as it an attractive canonical model and amenable to theoretical analysis.
-However, we also provide results/indicate extensions when the errors exhibit short or long-range dependence and in the presence of non-stationarity, since both these features are likely to be present with very long data sequences.
+{\bf 2.} Most of our results are rigorously developed in the signal plus noise model with independent and identically distributed (iid) sub-Gaussian errors, and in certain cases, normal errors.
+Normal errors have been widely used in the change point literature to showcase methods and establish theoretically their performance guarantees, e.g. \cite{fryzlewicz2014wild,niu2012screening,zhang2007modified}, since they provide an attractive canonical model and are more amenable to analysis.
+However, we also provide results and indicate extensions when the errors exhibit short or long-range dependence and also in the presence of non-stationarity, since both these features are likely to be present with very long data sequences.
 Some empirical evidence is provided to this effect.
-We do not study non-Gaussian errors in full generality but develop some extensions in such directions, see, Remark \ref{non-Gaussian-rates} and the section in the supplement referred therein, and also Section \ref{sec:discussion} for some comments on this issue.

 Further, the focus of the presentation is on 2-stage procedures that provide all the key insights into the workings of the intelligent sampling procedure.
 However, for settings where the size of the data exceeds $10^{10}$, multiple stages are required to bring down the analyzed subsample to a manageable size.
 We therefore cover extensions to multi-stage intelligent sampling procedures as well as address how samples should be allocated at these different stages.
-Furthermore, such massive data sequences, often, cannot be effectively stored in a single location.
+Furthermore, such massive data sequences, often, can not be effectively stored in a single location.
 This does not pose a problem for intelligent sampling as it adapts well to distributed computing: it can be applied on the reduced size subsamples at the various locations where the original data are stored, followed by a single subsequent back and forth communication between the various locations and the central server, and subsequent calculations essentially carried out on the local servers.
 This is elaborated on in Section \ref{sec:compmethod}.